-What will they think of next?
-Already, wearables are stuffed to the gills with all kinds of health sensors from electrocardiograms to sleep trackers.
-The new kid in town is named the Pulse Oximeter, and it’s starting to show up in the latest, most high-end smartwatches and fitness trackers.
-But what is this thing, and should your new device have one?
+Today’s wearables are already stuffed to the gills with all kinds of health sensors, from electrocardiograms to sleep trackers.
+The most recent addition is the pulse oximeter, and it’s starting to show up in the latest, most high-end smartwatches and fitness trackers.
+But what is it, and should your next device have one?

-Pulse oximeters measure the blood oxygen level — how much oxygen is present in your blood and how well it is transported to the extremities (blood pressure monitors are different).
-Medical pulse oximeters are simple non-invasive gauges that often clip on to an extremity — finger, toe, or earlobe — to take measurements based on a combination of LED red and infrared light.
+Pulse oximeters measure blood oxygen level — how much oxygen is present in your blood and how well it is transported to the extremities (blood pressure monitors are different).
+Medical pulse oximeters are simple, non-invasive gauges that often clip on to an extremity, like a finger, toe, or earlobe, to take measurements based on a combination of LED red and infrared light.
 These measure the varying rates of light absorption to determine the level of oxygen in the blood.

 In smartwatches and fitness trackers, pulse oximeters are often referred to as SpO2 sensors.
-Not all pulse oximeters work the same way and it’s hard for most medical civilians to judge whether its findings are significant or accurate.
-Some have you place a finger on the back of the device for measuring while others can sit happily on your wrist as you hold completely still for that check.
-Not all fitness wearables have them, but they are becoming more popular as another item to look for when considering a purchase.
+Not all pulse oximeters work the same way, and it’s hard for most medical civilians to judge whether its findings are significant or accurate.
+Some have you place a finger on the back of the device for measuring, while others can sit happily on your wrist as you hold completely still for that check.
+Not all fitness wearables have them, but they are becoming more popular as another feature to look for when considering a purchase.

-It may be early days for these features, though.
+It may be early days for these features, at least on some products.
 A Digital Trends review of the Fenix 5X Plus made this observation:

 The Garmin Vivosmart 4 can log blood oxygen levels during sleep while recording the results in your sleep data.
-However, the device does not specifically alert you to sleep apnea and you must analyze the data yourself.
-Fitbit clearly has an interest in measuring oxygen saturation for long term health tracking, and both its Ionic and Versa smartwatches include a light-based SpO2 sensor.
+However, the device does not specifically alert you to sleep apnea, and you must analyze the data yourself.